antoniolofiego/StarWarsSpaceshipStore/README.md

 # Star Wars Spaceship Store

 A small project to practice a React interview-like assignment, inspired by @techieeliot's suggestion as he shared the same assignment.
-Initially it started just as an experiment for `react-hot-toast` but it expanded to encompass the
+Initially it started just as an experiment for `react-hot-toast` but it expanded to encompass the assignment itself.

 ## Notes